mdn/content/files/en-us/web/javascript/reference/global_objects/temporal/plaindate/since/index.md

     - `roundingMode` {{optional_inline}}
       - : A string specifying how to round off the fractional part of `smallestUnit`.
 See [`Intl.NumberFormat()`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat/NumberFormat#roundingmode).
 Defaults to `"trunc"`.
     - `smallestUnit` {{optional_inline}}
       - : A string representing the smallest unit to include in the output.
 The value must be one of the following: `"year"`, `"month"`, `"week"`, `"day"`, or their plural forms.
 Defaults to `"day"`.
-Fractional parts of the `smallestUnit` will be rounded according to the `roundingIncrement` and `roundingMode` settings.
+For units larger than `"day"`, fractional parts of the `smallestUnit` will be [rounded](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Temporal/Duration/round) according to the `roundingIncrement` and `roundingMode` settings.
 Must be smaller or equal to `largestUnit`.

 ### Return value